 The Landscape Services department maintains Georgia Tech's commitment to a livable, sustainable and beautiful campus.
 A dedicated team of landscape professionals implement responsible processes and third-party, sustainability certifications.
 The department's goal is to maintain an attractive and safe campus environment where students, faculty, staff and visitors can live, work and study in comfort.

 The Landscape Services Department is responsible for the maintenance of grounds and landscape of Georgia Tech’s 426 acre campus.
 That acreage is divided as 312.5 acres of landscape, 3.5 acres of naturalized land and 110 acres of building footprints.
 The Landscape Services Department is charged with the maintenance of both the landscape and hardscape, including more than 13,000 trees on campus.

-Through the diligent work of the Landscape Services Department, in partnership with Tech's Capital Planning team, the campus became a Level II Certified Arboretum in 2016.
+Through the diligent work of the Landscape Services Department, in partnership with Tech's Capital Planning team, the campus achieved Level II Certified Arboretum for the first time in 2016 and most recently in April 2021.
 This level is recognized by both the ArbNet Arboretum Accreditation Program and the Morton Arboretum, for achieving particular standards of professional practices deemed important for arboreta and botanic gardens.

 PGMS Landscape Management Accreditation